yixinzou/spilab-umich.github.io/_projects/xr_ads.md

 ---
-name: Evaluating XR Advertisement Types
+name: Evaluating the Privacy Risks & Consumer Harms of XR Advertisements
 led: Abraham Mhaidli
 image: vr-ads.jpg
 status: active
 ---

+\[DRAFT STILL BEING WRITTEN\]

 As XR advertisements become more prominent, it is imperative to examine what types of advertisement are coming up and whether they display any manipulative techniques.